 In addition to spiritual ministry , the mission work included education and medical aid to the local population.
 In 1957 Macha Mission Hospital was opened and to this day , it continues to be well known throughtout Zambia for providing good medical care.

-Malaria Research began at the hospital in 1988 and in 2005 a separate entity known as the Malaria Institute at Macha (MIAM) was officially opened.
-The name was later changed to Macha Research Trust and established as an independent not-for-profit research institute and registered as a Zambian legal entity.
+Malaria Research began at the hospital in 1988 and in 2005 a separate entity Known as the Malaria Institute at Macha (MIAM) was officially opened.
+The name was later changed to Macha Research Trust and established as an independent not-for-profit research institute registered as Zambian Legal entity.